The United Church recognizes one order of ministry in two expressions.

 People preparing for diaconal ministry must complete the required program of study as laid out in the Candidacy Pathway Policy in the section “Formation for Ministry.”
 The Centre for Christian Studies in Winnipeg offers a four-year Diploma in Diaconal Ministries that is an intensive community-based program designed to meet the requirements of The United Church of Canada for commissioning to diaconal ministry.

-People preparing for diaconal ministry in a Native Ministry setting complete the diploma in Indigenous ministries at the Sandy-Saulteaux Spiritual Centre, Beausejour, Manitoba, in a five-year program that includes attending learning circles and serving in a ministry setting.
+People preparing for diaconal ministry in the Indigenous Church complete the diploma in Indigenous ministries at the Sandy-Saulteaux Spiritual Centre, Beausejour, Manitoba, in a five-year program that includes attending learning circles and serving in a ministry setting.

 Ordained Ministers